scp756-221/course-site/docs/a1/page.md

 For now though, the above table describes our simple system.

-### The simple music service
+### The simple music application

-For the first few assignments, the client and server together implement a simple music service that stores and retrieves songs and the artists who performed them.
+For the first few assignments, the client and server together implement a simple music application that stores and retrieves songs and the artists who performed them.
 (The actual music media file is not stored, only the metadata.)
 Every song will be identified by a system-defined universal ID such as `6ecfafd0-8a35-4af6-a9e2-cbd79b3abeea`, designed to have a very high